ropensci/concstats/README.md

 2. Cobham, A. and A. Summer (2013).
 Is It All About the Tails?
 The Palma Measure of Income Inequality, Center for Global Development, Washington, DC.
 3. Garcia Alba Idunate, P. (1994).
-Un Indice de dominancia para el analisis de la estructura de los mercados.
+Un Indice de dominacion para el analisis de la estructura de los mercados.
 El Trimestre Economico,
     61: 499-524.
 4. Ginevicius, R. and S. Cirba (2009).
 Additive measurement of market